Saudi Arabia tackles MERS virus, still hunting source

 Critics said Saudi delays contributed to the virus taking hold and spreading via travelers to some 20 countries around the world.

-Madani, who was appointed after the former Saudi health minister and his deputy lost their jobs amid discontent about their handling of the outbreak, said an analysis of a large outbreak in Jeddah in 2014 showed most people were infected in hospital.
+Madani, who was appointed after the former Saudi health minister and his deputy lost their jobs amid discontent about their handling of the outbreak, said analysis showed most people were infected in hospitals.

 "We found out that 97 percent of the cases were healthcare associated," he said.
 "And 3 percent of them were primary cases who probably acquired the infection from contact with camels."